gregwebs/blog.gregweber.info/posts/2011-06-16-high-performance-rb-part3.markdown

 Rails is now thread safe, and JRuby can take advantage of this by running a Rails application on a multi-core machine using Java threads.
 JRuby also has an entirely different set of Java deployment options.
 See the end of this post for an explanation of Java deployment architecture.
 Here is [a benchmark](http://torquebox.org/news/2011/02/23/benchmarking-torquebox/) demonstrating that JRuby deployment options can have superior performance characteristics to most MRI deployment techniques used today.
 Also note that this provides a valid comparison between unicorn/passenger/Thin.

 But the situation is not as rosy in MRI.
 In MRI 1.8 because Ruby threads were green threads that could not take advantage of multi-core.
-Event though one can create OS threads in 1.9, the [GIL still means this isn't a realistic option](http://www.igvita.com/2008/11/13/concurrency-is-a-myth-in-ruby/).
+Even though one can create OS threads in 1.9, the [GIL still means this isn't a realistic option](http://www.igvita.com/2008/11/13/concurrency-is-a-myth-in-ruby/).

 ## Forking

 Unicorn and Phusion Passenger get around Ruby's inherit concurrency weaknesses by using fork.
 Fork is an OS capability that allows one to clone a process, but for the memory to be copy-on-write.
 Copy-on-write means that forked processes can share memory until one of the processes writes to memory, at which point just the written memory will be copied.
 This results in dramatically lower memory usage than just creating a duplicate process.
 Each fork is a separate OS process and thus can be scheduled on a separate core, achieving concurrency while limiting memory bloat.
 And Unicorn and Passenger both do an excellent job of managing the forked processes, including zero downtime restarts.
 Passenger is a module for Nginx or Apache, so it is a nice option if you are already deploying one of those web servers.
 [Passenger Nginx may perform a bit better than Passenger Apache](http://snaprails.tumblr.com/post/444462071/passenger-benchmark-on-apache-nginx).
 Unicorn, on the other hand is its own forking web server.

+Unfortunately, the only Ruby garbage collector that is copy on write friendly is REE, which is the default version of Ruby used in Passenger.
+[This article has a good overview of Ruby concurrency](http://essenceandartifact.blogspot.com/2011/09/sad-state-of-concurrency-in-ruby-192.html).
+Normal Ruby garbage collectors are not copy on write friendly because they update objects when they run.
+So you don't end up with as much memory savings, although it still can be a convenient deployment strategy.

 ## Threading/Forking and blocking requests

 When a request comes in to a web application it will block while trying to access the database instead of allowing other requests.
 Therefore a Rails application can only handle one request at a time or one request per OS thread/fork.
 This shows a potential solution to blocking IO- create another fork or OS thread!
-In practice, forks appear to be too expensive of a mechanism to take this concept very far.
+In practice, forks appear to be too expensive of a mechanism to take this concept very far at all.
 Threads are a viable option in JRuby and Rubinius 2.0.
-An OS can have an easy time scheduling hundreds of threads, making OS threads a possible solution, even if they are a bit heavy-weight (context switches are expensive when changing OS threads).
+An OS can have an easy time scheduling hundreds of threads, making OS threads a possible solution, even if they are a bit heavy-weight (context switches are expensive when changing OS threads compared to more light-weight threads).

 We already discuseed how MRI's GIL prevents threads from working across multi-core.
 But it is actually possible to use threads to [achieve asynchronous IO](http://yehudakatz.com/2010/08/14/threads-in-ruby-enough-already/) on a single core in Ruby.
+For standard use of IO, Ruby will suspend the current thread and let another one run.
 The problem is that badly behaving native extentions (like the original MySQL driver) will prevent this from happening.
 So you can achieve async IO with well behaved native extentions and one application instance per core (whereas with JRuby you only need one application instance per computer).
-Although I don't view them as the ideal solution because they are more expensive than application threads, OS threads are a reasonable approach to concurrency for most web applications which can benefit from asynchronous IO but are still using a fair amount of CPU.
+Although I don't view them as the ideal solution because they are more expensive than application threads, OS threads are a reasonable approach to concurrency for most web applications which can benefit from asynchronous IO and don't want to deal with the hassles of the evented option.
 They may be easier to incorporate with existing code which uses blocking IO.
 Rails has actually supported this for a while, but it has always been disabled by default.

 ## Evented